Engee documentation

 Algorithms

-FFTW implementation
+FFTW Implementation

 Radix-2 implementation

-• Butterfly operation
+• Operation Butterfly

-• Double signal algorithm
+• The dual signal algorithm

-• Half length algorithm
+• The half-length algorithm

 Radix-2 algorithms for real and complex signals